mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 --- abstract

-This document defines the mPlane architecture for coordination of heterogeneous network measurement components: probes and repositories that measure, analyze, and store network measurements, data derived from measurements, and other ancillary data about elements of the network.
-The architecture is defined in terms of relationships between components and clients which communicate using the mPlane protocol defined in this document.
+This document defines the mPlane protocol for coordination of heterogeneous network measurement Components: probes and repositories that measure, analyze, and store network measurements, data derived from measurements, and other ancillary data about elements of the network.
+The mPlane architecture is defined in terms of relationships between Components and Clients which communicate using the mPlane protocol defined in this document.

 This revision of the document describes Version 2 of the mPlane protocol.